There are currently no active references in this article.

 Conservation status Least concern (LC)

-Eight subspecies, five varieties and one form of A. monspessulanum were recognised by van Gelderen et al. (1994), but only subsp. monspessulanum, subsp. ibericum and subsp. turcomanicum appear to be in cultivation.
+Eight subspecies, five varieties and one form of Acer monspessulanum were recognised by van Gelderen et al. (1994), but only subsp. monspessulanum, subsp. ibericum and subsp. turcomanicum appear to be in cultivation.
 It is most commonly observed in its typical form, which is the only subspecies native to Europe (van Gelderen et al. 1994).
-Those from further afield are mostly distinguishable from one another in their floral characters (Yaltirik 1967), and while illustrations of Acer monspessulanum often illustrate small, uniformly three-lobed leaves, the species is in fact rather more variable in leaf characters.
+Those from further field are mostly distinguishable from one another in their floral characters (Yaltirik 1967), and while illustrations of A. monspessulanum often depict small, uniformly three-lobed leaves, the species is in fact rather more variable in leaf characters.
 More five-lobed leaves than expected were apparent on plants collected from southern Italy under WITA 48 and 59, which are currently establishing at Westonbirt Arboretum, Gloucestershire.
 A plant of TUDI 173, from western Turkey, is growing slowly but steadily there also.

 Acer ibericum Bieberstein ex Willdenow

 Subsp. ibericum forms a small tree of 8 m.
-It differs from typical A. monspessulanum, which can form a tree 6–12 m tall, in that leaves are glaucous-green above with dense web-like hairs beneath.
-The leaves are also somewhat larger, often 7 × 9 cm across (van Gelderen et al. 1994).
+It differs from typical A. monspessulanum, which can form a tree 6–12 m tall, in that its leaves are glaucous-green above with dense web-like hairs beneath.
+The leaves are also somewhat larger, often to 7 × 9 cm across (van Gelderen et al. 1994).

 RHS Hardiness Rating: H5

 Taxonomic note Confusingly, the classical name ‘Iberia’ refers both to Spain and Portugal (the modern Iberia) and to a region of the Caucasus centred on modern Georgia (Stearn 1983).